QUICK COURSE: Mice & Rats

 Mice and Rats are commensal.
-That is, they prefer to share food and shelter with man.
-Mice and Rats and their parasites share our workplaces, restaurants, hospitals, schools, food processing plants and especially……..our homes.
+That is, they prefer to share food and shelter with humans.
+Mice and Rats and their pathogens and parasites share our workplaces, restaurants, hospitals, schools, food processing plants and especially……..our homes.

 IN OUR HOMES, they share the food we eat and the furniture where we sleep, relax and store our belongings.
 They will use plumbing voids as well as circulation vents to travel from one part of a home/building to another.
 It is this habit that assures the spread of contaminated nesting material, feces, and urine and body hairs.

 IN JUST ONE MONTHS TIME, mice and rats can produce thousands of fecal pellets and deposit urine in areas where we eat and sleep.
 Their feces and urine may contain millions of bacteria or viruses and easily contaminate more than what they eat or with what they come in contact.
 The damage these rodents do to food and buildings runs in the tens of billions of dollars world-wide.
 Mice and rats are even a significant fire hazard, suspected in one fourth of all fires of unknown origin.
-We have a disinfection service guaranteed to destroy all contaminants.
+We have a disinfection service that removes their contaminants and prevents their reentry.

 MICE AND RATS HAVE BEEN RESPONSIBLE for some of the most devastating disease outbreaks of all time.
-More than 10 million people have died from rodent borne disease.
+Historically more than 10 million people have died from rodent borne disease.
 Rats and mice are known to carry and or spread about 55 different diseases.
-Lyme disease, Typhus and the Plague are just a few; the deer mouse has recently been implicated in the outbreak of hanta-virus, a rare but highly fatal disease.
+Lyme disease, Typhus and the Plague are just a few; the deer mouse is a major carrier of Lyme Disease and has been implicated in the outbreak of hanta-virus in the four corners out west, a rare but highly fatal disease.